c-scholz/tm-shenanigans/commands/README.md

 ```

 > Note:
-> Recommended to use with `fishh` 7tv emote.
+> Recommended to use with `fishh` 7tv emote and the emotes from this set: [7tv](https://7tv.app/emote-sets/63c907d8dedb49b243838d89).
-> Feel free to change to a completely different emote set
+> Feel free to change to a completely different emote set.

 # fact